aadowst/java-stack-coding-dojo/SpringProjects/QRD_Spring_Projects.md

 package and group fields = reverse domain (com.aadowst.projectname) Add Description
 Next
 Select "Spring Boot DevTools" and "Spring Web"
+If using mySQL and JPA. select those as well
 Finish

 *Running the Application*